swipely/iam-docker/README.md

 $ docker run --volume /var/run/docker.sock:/var/run/docker.sock --restart=always --net=host swipely/iam-docker:latest
 ```

+For use outside EC2, set up an IAM user that can assume the appropriate roles, generate API credentials for that user, and pass those credentials to `iam-docker` via the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+If your containers require access to other parts of the EC2 metadata API, use `iam-docker -meta-data-api http://<target>` to proxy to the mock metadata service of your choosing.

 Determine the gateway IP and network interface of the Docker network you'd like to proxy (default is `bridge`).
 Note that this can be done for an arbitrary number of networks.